peteroupc/peteroupc.github.io/graphics.md

 This specification for "classic graphics"[^8] in modern games largely reflects the graphics limitations of&mdash;

-- PCs released in the mid- to late 1990s,
+- consumer PCs released in the mid- to late 1990s,
 - home computers released before 1995,
 - game consoles (handheld and for TVs) released before 2000,
 - arcade machines with similar performance to machines described earlier, and